Solving problems if family members are helping you

 - Talk to your local Citizens Advice Bureau for free, confidential, independent advice.

-- Ask a solicitor – if you’ve already been using one to make arrangements, they will be familiar with the situation and may be able to offer informal advice.
-You may have to pay for this, so always ask in advance and check you’re happy with the rates.
+- Ask a solicitor – if you’ve already been using one to make arrangements, they will be familiar with the situation and might be able to offer informal advice.
+You might have to pay for this, so always ask in advance and check you’re happy with the rates.

 Find a solicitor in: